friendly-bits/geoip-shell/Documentation/DETAILS.md

 **geoip-shell-fetch.sh**
-- Fetches ip lists for given list id's from RIPE or from ipdeny.
+- Fetches ip lists for given list id's from RIPE or from ipdeny or from MaxMind.
 - Parses, validates, compiles the downloaded lists, and saves each one to a separate file.
 - Implements extensive sanity checks at each stage (fetching, parsing, validating and saving) and handles errors if they occur.